b2pweb/bdf-queue/README.md

 /** @var Instantiator $instantiator */

-// The job should be routed to get the processor
+// The job should be provided from message to get the processor
 $processorResolver = new JobHintProcessorResolver($instantiator);

 /** @var DestinationManager $manager */